 First, here are some of the pros of living in Japan.

 With centuries of heritage, I couldn’t possibly get into the intricacies of Japanese culture in a short paragraph.
-That being said, as a expat, the number of opportunities you’ll have to experience different aspects of Japanese culture is endless.
+That being said, as an expat, the number of opportunities you’ll have to experience different aspects of Japanese culture is endless.

 Each Japanese prefecture has its own famous food, characteristic dialect, rich history, geography, and appeal.
-Even after living here for 10 years, I haven’t gotten to experience the charm of many of these regions.
+Even after living here for more than 10 years, I haven’t gotten to experience the charm of many of these regions.
 Coming to appreciate various areas for their unique points is certainly a pro of living here.

 However, rent is fairly reasonable, and the cost of living in some ways is a bit more affordable.